djwilkins/Complete-Intro-to-React-v5/README.md

 Instructor mentioned that the entire time he worked at Netflix, he never used Error boundaries.

 More notes on this Error Boundary implementation here: https://btholt.github.io/complete-intro-to-react-v6/error-boundaries

+# Class Components - componentDidUpdate / Redirect component (React Router)

+Added componentDidUpdate method (one of the Class Component methods, pre hooks) and Redirect component to ErrorBoundary.js

+"componentDidUpdate is how you react to state and prop changes with class components.
+In this case we're reacting to the state changing.
+You're also passed the previous state and props in the paremeters (which we didn't need) in case you want to detect what changed.

+Rendering Redirect components is how you do redirects with React Router.
+You can also do it progamatically but I find this approach elegant." -https://btholt.github.io/complete-intro-to-react-v6/error-boundaries